 Although we understand that the idea of "personalized medicine" will only be fully realized through the engagement of the entire cancer research and cancer care enterprise, the NOB functions under the premise that within the protected clinical environment and immense scientific freedom of the NIH intramural program, we are ideally situated to build a small prototype of a biology-driven, individualized, patient-centric rational therapeutics program.

-The Neuro-Oncology Clinic is comprised of a multidisciplinary team of physicians, other healthcare providers, and scientists who are dedicated to developing new therapies and improving outcomes for patients with primary brain and spinal cord tumors.
+The Neuro-Oncology Clinic at NIH is comprised of a multidisciplinary team of physicians, other health care providers, and scientists, who are dedicated to developing new therapies and improving outcomes for patients with primary brain and spinal cord tumors.

 We offer our patients:

 - Expert evaluation, examinations, tests and imaging

 - Therapies based on the genetic characteristics of your specific tumor